pism/pism-tutorials/README.md

 ## History of PISM

-Learn about the history of PISM in [history.md](A Brief History of PISM).
+Learn about the history of PISM in [A Brief History of PISM](history.md).

 ## How To Use The PISM Tutorials